SilverAbyss6808/pymoo-optimizeelecuse/README.md

 If it's running as part of another script, yes.
 You'll need to install the required packages with ```pip install -r requirements.txt```.
 If you're just running the executable, though, you don't need Python installed at all!

 ### How long does the optimization take to run?
 It depends primarily on the clock rate and number of cores your processor has.
 Number of plants also plays a role in determining the amount of time it takes.
-On an eight-core laptop averaging ~4000 GHz, it takes about a minute to optimize a list of five plants.
+On an eight-core laptop averaging ~4,000 MHz, it takes about a minute to optimize a list of five plants.
 Your mileage will vary.

 #